data-integrations/wrangler/docs/directives/filter-rows-on.md

 ## Usage Notes

-The `filter-rows-on` directive applies the boolean or regular expression on a column value for each record.
-If expression matches or returns `true` for the column value, then the record is omitted; otherwise, it is passed on as-is to the input of the next directive.
+The `filter-rows-on` directive applies the filter type and a boolean or regular expression on a column value for each record.
+If the expression matches or returns `true` for the column value, then the record is omitted; otherwise, it is passed on as-is to the input of the next directive.

+Note that it is a combination of the `<filter-type>` and the options.
+For instance, if `condition-true` is used and its `<boolean-expression>` evaluates to `true`, then the row will be omitted and not passed on.

 ## Examples